stoeffel/awesome-fp-js/README.md

 * [cube-composer](https://github.com/sharkdp/cube-composer) – A puzzle game inspired by functional programming.
 * [FP Youtube Search](https://github.com/jaysoo/example-fp-youtube-search) – YouTube search app with ReactJS, Redux, and FP concepts
 * [Hardcore Functional Programming in JavaScript](https://frontendmasters.com/courses/functional-javascript/) – Learn to apply techniques from the forefront of computer science research to solve practical problems in Javascript.
 Discover functional programming and see it demonstrated step-by-step with how to build an example web app using abstract interfaces like Monads, Functors, Monoids and Applicatives. (_commercial_)
+* [funko](https://github.com/mickvangelderen/funko) – An example implementation of basic functional programming concepts.
+The code is kept as simple as possible so you can learn from code instead of documentation.

 ## Community